Elvis Andrus Player Props: White Sox vs. Red Sox

-The Chicago White Sox, including Elvis Andrus and his .371 slugging percentage in past 10 games, including three extra-base hits but no home run), battle starter Brayan Bello and the Boston Red Sox at Guaranteed Rate Field, Friday at 8:10 PM ET.
+Elvis Andrus -- with a slugging percentage of .333 in his past 10 games, including three extra-base hits -- will be in action for the Chicago White Sox versus the Boston Red Sox, with James Paxton on the mound, on June 24 at 4:10 PM ET.

-He had a hitless performance in his last game (0-for-3) against the Rangers.
+In his most recent game he had a hitless performance (0-for-4) against the Red Sox.

 Elvis Andrus Game Info & Props vs. the Red Sox